Managing difficult feelings

 Why do I feel like this?

-People will think of suicide for different reasons.
-It can be hard to identify and understand where these thoughts and feelings come from.
+People will think of suicide for different reasons, and it can be hard to identify and understand where these thoughts and feelings come from.

-The trigger could be anything… difficult life events, feeling under too much pressure or a number of smaller things that have built up.
+The trigger could be anything.
+A difficult life event, feeling under too much pressure, or several small things that have built up over time.
 Sometimes there is no reason.

 Remind yourself these feelings will pass so try to put some time between these thoughts and any actions, so you are able to get help.
 There are other options and solutions out there.